 A Florida wage garnishment is a type of writ of garnishment, which is the creditor’s tool to attack money owed to the judgment debtor.
+I’d like to discuss how to stop a Florida wage garnishment.
 Wages and salary constitute a debt owed by an employer to the debtor employee.
 A writ of wage garnishment enables the judgment creditor to take a portion of wages owed to the debtor.
 Wage garnishment is a special type of garnishment writ provided by Florida Statutes

 A creditor holding a Florida judgment can cause the court to garnish a debtor’s wages or salary as long as required in order to satisfy a Florida judgment.
 What makes the Florida wage garnishment particularly effective is the continuing application of the writ.
 A single writ served on the debtor’s employer will garnish all of the debtor’s salary and wages as they become payable in the future until the judgment is satisfied or the garnishment is dissolved.
 Garnishment writs directed at other debts or compensation, such as rents or payments to an independent contractor, apply only to payments due the debtor on the day the writ is served upon the garnishee.
 There are no continuing garnishments against any debts other than wages.